 Shoepassion is based in Berlin, Germany and offers a great selection of classic and contemporary Oxfords Made in Spain.
 With good quality and good prices, I recommend them to anybody who is looking for more unusual styles like saddle shoes, spectators or lamb wool lined boots and shoes.

 Mid range is $250 – $700.

 Crockett & Jones From England, we recommend Crockett & Jones for the classic Gentleman who wants proper English shoes with history in a great selection and variety of styles.

 JFitzpatrick The brand was created by The Shoe Snob blogger Justin Fitzpatrick who resides in England and creates elegant and often fashion forward / contemporary interpretations of classic shoes at affordable prices.

-Carmina from Spain produces excellent Oxfords and specialices in Cordovan although these are usually more expensive than $700.
+Carmina from Spain produces excellent Oxfords and specializes in Cordovan although these are usually more expensive than $700.

-Allen Edmonds produces classic American style shoes and apart from a MTo program they have many specials and deals going on often bringing the price below $250.
+Allen Edmonds produces classic American style shoes and apart from an MTO program, they have many specials and deals going on often bringing the price below $250.